What is Paper Gold - inc. Gold Futures, Gold Options and CFD's

 An arrangement or product (such as a future, option, or warrant) whose value derives from and is dependent on the value of an underlying asset, such as a commodity, currency, or security.

-In this case the underlying asset is gold and when purchasing paper gold you end up the proud owner of a piece of paper that acts as a substitute for physical gold itself!!
-This immediately causes us to become anxious but maybe that is just our predispotition.
-We discuss the options available and we have already published pages on ETF's and gold accounts.
-The others we discuss below:
+In this case the underlying asset is gold and when buying paper gold you end up the proud owner of a piece of paper that acts as a substitute for physical gold itself!!
+This immediately causes us to become anxious as you have distanced yourself from an investment.

-Futures, options and CFD's are a bet on the future gold price and depending on your contractural position you either short or long which is betting on a lower price or higher price respectively
+Futures, options and CFD's are all speculative bets on the future gold price and are regarded as risky investments and reserved generally for the experienced investor.
+Depending on your contractual position you either short or long which is betting on a lower price or higher price respectively

 - Gold futures are a contract between buyer and seller betting on the future price of gold.
 The contract is set to a fixed value and at the expiry of the contract the buyer has an obligation to purchase the gold, stocks or other commodities at the agreed price.